holoviz/param/doc/upgrade_guide.md

 #### Defining custom `Parameter`s

 To implement properly the `Parameter` attributes inheritance described in the section below we have had to make some changes to how `Parameter` classes are declared.
-While the custom `Parameter`s you previously wrote for Param before 2.0 should still work as expected, we now recommend custom `Parameter`s to be written follow the pattern we have adopted internally.
+While the custom `Parameter`s you previously wrote for Param before 2.0 should still work, they might suffer from the same attribute inheritance issues.
+We now recommend custom `Parameter`s to be written following the pattern we have adopted internally.
 In particular, we have:

 - introduced the `param.parameterized.Undefined` sentinel object that is used as the default value of the `Parameter` parameters in its `__init__()` method
 - introduced the `_slot_defaults` class attribute to declare the actual default values of the `Parameter` parameters, e.g. in the example below the default value of `some_attribute` is declared to be `10`